 La Dame de Pic, City of London**

 The Four Seasons achieved a coup when it persuaded Anne-Sophie Pic, the world’s most decorated female chef, to open a restaurant at Ten Trinity Square, its first hotel in the City of London.
 A stone’s throw from the Tower of London and Tower Bridge, La Dame de Pic London is housed in the former headquarters of the Port of London Authority, an appropriately ornate setting for Pic’s elaborate, classically-French-with-a-twist cuisine.
-The restaurant owes its two Michelin stars to reimagining core ingredients through curious cooking methods and an extraordinary attention to flavours and presentation.
+The restaurant owes its two Michelin stars to reimagining core ingredients through curious cooking methods and extraordinary attention to flavours and presentation.

 Da Terra, Bethnal Green**

 Awarded a second Michelin star in 2021, Da Terra occupies a ground-floor space at the former Bethnal Green Town Hall.
 Head chef, Rafael Cagali, boasts quite the résumé, having worked at the two-star A Villa Feltrinelli in Italy, Heston Blumenthal’s The Fat Duck, Fera at Claridge's, and Simon Rogan’s Aulis.
-As has become almost de rigueur among the most decorated Michelin-star restaurants, the offering is tasting-menu only.
-Guests can choose between the Short (seven course, £130) and Long (ten course, £155) menus.
+As has become almost de rigueur among the most decorated Michelin-star restaurants, the offering is a ten-course tasting menu only, priced at £215 per person.
 Expect flavours to flit between Europe and South America and the dining experience to last around three hours.